What is National Poetry Month?

 Do organizations need permission to participate?

 No, just as you don't need anyone's permission to celebrate Black History Month or Women's History Month.
-We encourage you to use the official National Poetry Month logo, which can be downloaded here.
+The Academy of American Poets encourages you to use the official National Poetry Month logo, which can be downloaded here.

 What can I do to celebrate NPM?

 There are thousands of ways to celebrate.
-We've developed a list of 30 to get you started—one for every day in April.
+The Academy of American Poets has developed a list of 30 to get you started—one for every day in April.

 How can teachers become more involved?

 In addition to participating in the Dear Poet project with students, teachers can find free poetry lesson plans and curriculum units on Poets.org.
-We also provide a National Poetry Month tip sheet for teachers, including ideas and success stories from past years.
+The Academy of American Poets also provides a National Poetry Month tip sheet for teachers, including ideas and success stories from past years.
 If you're a teacher with a success story you'd like to share, email us and we may post your story on Poets.org.
-Teachers can also sign up for our monthly Educator Newsletter for new lesson plans and more.
+Teachers can also sign up for our monthly Educator Newsletter and our weekly Teach This Poem newsletter.

 How can librarians become more involved?